evagabriela/WDI/curriculum/week-02/01-data-types-variables/README.md

 Make sure to remember the typeof() command in case you ever need to find out the type of data with which you are working.

->Check for Understanding:
+#### Independent Practice

->Perform the following steps in the console:
+Perform the following steps in the console:

 1. typeof 'hello';
   The console returns 'string'.
 2. typeof 24;